 Cover design: Mecob / Cover photographs: shutterstock.com

-Bone Lines is also available from independent books shops up and down the country, including Edge of The World, Penzance, Broadhursts of Southport, Owl Bookshop, Kentish Town, and Primrose Hill Books.
+Bone Lines is also available from independent bookshops up and down the country, including Edge of the World, Penzance, Max Minerva’s, Bristol, Broadhursts of Southport, Owl Bookshop, Kentish Town, and Primrose Hill Books.
+And for free international shipping the book can be ordered here.

 Photograph: Jake Fitzjones

 Who do you think you are?
 A daunting question for the debut author… but also one to inspire a genre-fluid novel based on the writer’s fascination for what makes humanity tick.
-Born in Hong Kong to expats from Liverpool (and something of a nomad ever since) Stephanie is now based in London, but manages her sanity by escaping to any kind of coast, particularly far west Cornwall.
+Born in Hong Kong to a pair of Liverpudlians (and something of a nomad ever since) Stephanie is now based in London, but manages her sanity by escaping to any kind of coast, particularly far west Cornwall.

 Before returning to her first love of creative writing, Stephanie spent much of her youth pursuing alternative forms of storytelling, from stage to screen and media to marketing.
 This included reading Drama at Bristol University, an improvised play at the Edinburgh Fringe, six weeks at The English Theatre of Hamburg, a year of reading the weather report on Hong Kong TV, a few nervous lines with a future James Bond, a car chase in a cult Cantonese action movie, regular contributions to an indie cultural mag in LA, many lines of copywriting and some well-earned wrinkles acquired at her own PR company, specialised in design.